beancount/docs/docs/21_sharing_expenses_with_beancount.md

 ### Accounts<a id="accounts"></a>

 The set of accounts in the input file should not have to match your personal Beancount file’s account names.
-The accounts we will use include accounts that correspond to Martin and Caroline’s personal accounts but with generic names (e.g., Income:Martin:CreditCard instead of Liabilities:US:Chase), and expense accounts may not match any regular expenses in my personal Beancount file—it’s not important.
+The accounts we will use include accounts that correspond to Martin and Caroline’s personal accounts but with generic names (e.g., `Income:Martin:CreditCard` instead of `Liabilities:US:Chase`), and expense accounts may not match any regular expenses in my personal Beancount file—it’s not important.

 As a convention, any account that pertains specifically to one of the travelers will **include that person’s name** in the account name.
-For example, Caroline’s credit card will be named “Income:**Caroline**:CreditCard”.
+For example, Caroline’s credit card will be named “`Income:Caroline:CreditCard`”.
 This is important, as we will use this later on to split contributions and expenses.

 Let’s examine the different types of accounts we will need to carry this out.